 Kiwifruit vines need to be trained onto a support structure for commercial cultivation.
 Historically, vines were grown on a T-Bar system which was cheaper to construct and easier to maintain.
 However, greater yields (>20%) are achievable with pergola systems.
-These allow the canopy area to utilise virtually 100% of the land area with maximum light interception, resulting in a more consistent crop of higher dry matter fruit.
+These allow the canopy area to utilise virtually 100% of the land area with maximum light interception, resulting in a more consistent crop.
 With labour constraints forecast to continue, research is ongoing into new growing systems that may provide solutions such as mechanised pruning or harvesting.

-Grafted kiwifruit stumps with pergola structures and wires in place ready for training (Shane Max, Zespri OPC)
+Left.
+Grafted kiwifruit stumps with pergola structures and wires in place ready for training (Shane Max, Zespri)